-(1) The Corporation is committed under its existing operating lease relating to its office premises beginning December 1, 2007 which expires on November 30, 2017.
-On December 2, 2015, the Corporation entered into an operating lease commitment relating to a new office premise beginning February 1, 2018 and expiring on January 31, 2028.
-The commitment amount under the new 10 year office lease is estimated to be \$47.1 million, which includes costs allocated to base rent, parking and building operating expenses.
+(1) On December 2, 2015, the Corporation entered into an operating lease commitment relating to a new office premise beginning February 1, 2018 and expiring on January 31, 2028.
+The commitment amount under the new 10 year office lease is estimated to be \$46.2 million, which includes costs allocated to base rent, parking and building operating expenses.
 The office lease commitment amounts disclosed in the above table have not been reduced for any rents receivable by the Corporation.

-(2) Includes drilling commitments and facility spending commitments relating to the Phase V and VI expansions of the PC Gas Plant.
+(2) Includes drilling commitments and facility spending commitments relating to the VI expansion of the Pouce Coupe Gas Plant.